flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: In Baccarat, does the prolonged duration of the game affect the chances of winning?
 Answer: Each round in Baccarat is independent of previous rounds; the game's outcome primarily relies on luck.

+Q: How many cards can be dealt at most to either side in Baccarat?
+A: Only a maximum of three cards can be dealt to either side.

+Q: Can the point value of cards in Baccarat exceed 9?
+A: No, if it exceeds 9, subtract 10 to recompute the point value.

+Question: What happens in Baccarat if both hands have the same point value?
+Answer: If both the player's and banker's hands in Baccarat have the same total point value, it results in a "tie" or "standoff."
+In this situation, neither the player nor the banker wins or loses.
+When a tie occurs, bets placed on the player or banker are typically returned to the respective bettors, and bets on a tie itself are paid out according to the established odds, usually at 8 to 1, depending on the house rules.

+Q: What are the odds for a player win in Baccarat?
+A: 1 to 1

+Q: What are the odds for a banker win in Baccarat?
+A: 1 to 1, minus 5% commission.

+Q: What are the odds for a Banker Pair in Baccarat?
+A: 11 to 1

+Q: How many decks of cards are used in Baccarat?
+A: 8 decks, totaling 416 cards.